 But you don’t have to take our word for it.
 We’ve been reviewed by the three major independent watchdog organizations: the Better Business Bureau (we have an A+ rating), Charity Navigator (we have four out of four stars) and GuideStar (we have five out of five stars).

 One thing we don’t spend our money on: for-profit telemarketing firms.
 You may have read some of the recent exposés about these companies and the huge percentage of donors’ money that they keep for themselves.

 If you ever receive a call from the Petfinder Foundation, I can promise you it will be from me or another member of our three-person staff.
 We never have, and never will, hire a telemarketing firm, nor do we purchase mailing lists.

 Back to our programs and services.
-We give grants to the adoption groups who post their pets on Petfinder.com — meaning the overwhelming majority of shelters and rescue groups in North America.
+We give grants to the adoption groups that post their pets on Petfinder.com — i.e., the overwhelming majority of shelters and rescue groups in North America.
 Our grants are designed to help groups find homes for their adoptable pets, prepare for and recover from natural disasters, and become more sustainable.

 An organization must apply for a grant in order to receive funds.
-Some of our grant programs include emergency management and disaster recovery, vaccination, Train to Adopt (in which we train shelter dogs to make them more adoptable), transport (moving pets from crowded shelters to regions where they are more likely to find homes) and Rescue U (volunteers renovate dilapidated or disaster-damaged shelters).
+Some of our grant programs include emergency medical, disaster recovery, vaccination, transport (moving pets from crowded shelters to regions where they are more likely to find homes) and Rescue U (volunteers renovate dilapidated or disaster-damaged shelters).
 We also give grants for care and feeding, spay/neuter and general operations.